 Help insure that families have a comfortable place to sleep at home by volunteering your time at the Furniture Bank where they repair and organize furniture and assist families with furniture selection.

 Andrew’s House is home to seven different social-service agencies to help struggling individuals get back on their feet with all the necessary tools.
-There’s copious amounts of volunteer opportunities here between yard work, meal prep, education efforts and plenty more.
+There are copious amounts of volunteer opportunities here between yard work, meal prep, education efforts and plenty more.

 Volunteer at the St. Stephen’s Community House to assist with seniors or young children.
 They have a variety of programs such as technology education for seniors, emergency family services, and after school care programs for children.